gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 - **Speech Recognition**: HARAYA can understand speeches or voice commands, allowing for seamless and intuitive user interactions.

-- **Text to Speech**: HARAYA utilizes a Text to Speech module, allowing her to convert text-based data into spoken words.
+- **Text to Speech Generation**: HARAYA utilizes a Text to Speech module, allowing her to convert text-based data into spoken words.
 This allows HARAYA to provide information audibly, enhancing user interactions and making her even more intuitive and user-friendly.

 - **Face and Pose Recognition**: HARAYA is equipped with the ability to recognize faces and poses through computer vision, enabling applications in image analysis and identification.

 - **Computer Automation**: HARAYA can automate various computer tasks, streamlining workflows and enhancing productivity.

-- **Question Answering**: HARAYA utilizes Google AI's PaLM2 Large Language Model (LLM), renowned for its exceptional language understanding, generation, and conversational skills.
+- **Natural Language Processing**: HARAYA utilizes Google AI's PaLM2 Large Language Model (LLM), renowned for its exceptional language understanding, generation, and conversational skills.
 Haraya can process human-like text, translate multiple languages, summarize, solve arithmetic problems, determine sentiment, answer a diverse range of questions, code, remember or memorize, follow instructions, comprehend context in convesation, and more.

 - **Web Search**: HARAYA can perform searches on the internet, providing relevant information and assisting users in finding desired content.